introlab/t-top/ros/README.md

 - The [dnn_utils](dnn_utils) folder contains the Python classes to use the trained neural networks from [dnn_training](../tools/dnn_training).
 - The [hbba_lite](hbba_lite) folder contains nodes and utilities to use the HBBA Lite architecture.
 - The [opentera-webrtc-ros](opentera-webrtc-ros) folder contains nodes to perform telepresence calls.
+- The [perceptions](perceptions) folder contains ROS packages for the perceptual nodes.